compose-spec/compose-spec/spec.md

 ### external_links

 `external_links` link service containers to services managed outside this Compose application.
-`external_links` define the name of an existing service to retrieve by platform lookup mechanism.
+`external_links` define the name of an existing service to retrieve using the platform lookup mechanism.
-An alias can be specified in the form `SERVICE:ALIAS`.
+An alias of the form `SERVICE:ALIAS` can be specified.

 ```yml
 external_links: